Chapter 26 : Off-kilter

 “No we won’t!
 I’m a fat ugly troll and nothing will look good on me!
 Whose idea was it to have a bloody costume party anyway?”

-I decided that saying ‘umm... yours?’ would probably not be beneficial to Dom’s crisis right now (or, for that matter, my health—Dom has a funny habit of attacking and strangling anyone she's angry at), so I just sat tight from my perch on her bed, my lips zipped stubbornly closed.
+I decided that saying ‘umm... yours?’ would probably not be beneficial to Dom’s crisis right now, so I just sat tight from my perch on her bed, my lips zipped closed.

-Turns out, though, that I didn’t have to say anything, because she suddenly sprung upwards excitedly, a little idea dawning her.
+Turns out, though, that I didn’t have to say anything, because she suddenly sprung upwards excitedly, an idea dawning her.
 “Oh, I’ve got it!
 I’ll just wear my black leotard and go as catwoman!
 Yes, I’m a genius!”

 I wanted to say something encouraging to this, but all I could manage was, “You own a leotard?’